NYUAD-IM/artintel/Projects.md

   - How does the content of your work related to some of the concepts we've covered in class?
   - What tools did you use?
 How did the tools affect your creative process?
 (If you found the tools limiting you can also comment on that.)
+    - For text to image and related techniques, include the prompts that you used

 ### Grading Rubric